conan-io/docs/reference/conanfile/methods/compatibility.rst

 This method can be used in a *conanfile.py* to define packages that are compatible between each other.
-If there are no binaries available for the requested settings and options this mechanism will retrieve the compatible packages' binaries if they exist.
+If there are no binaries available for the requested settings and options this mechanism will retrieve the compatible package's binaries if they exist.
 The method should return a list of compatible configurations.

 For example, if we want that binaries